 How are my weekly payments received?

 Once the 8-58A’s are processed in Richmond, a payment for the weeks listed on the form are deposited the same way the student received their Unemployment Insurance (UI) payments.
-If the student was receive UI payments on the assigned EPPI card, payments will appear on the card; if UI was paid using direct deposit, payments will be placed in the listed bank account.
+If the student was receiving UI payments on the assigned EPPI card, payments will appear on the card; if UI was paid using direct deposit, payments will be placed in the listed bank account.

 I still have a balance in my Additional TRA account.
 How can I get it?